Solar eclipse of June 11, 1983

-A total solar eclipse occurred at the Moon's ascending node of the orbit on June 11, 1983.
+A total solar eclipse occurred at the Moon's ascending node of orbit on Saturday, June 11, 1983, with a magnitude of 1.0524.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
-Occurring only 48 hours before perigee (Perigee on June 13, 1983), the Moon's apparent diameter was larger.
+Occurring about 2.1 days before perigee (on June 13, 1983, at 6:50 UTC), the Moon's apparent diameter was larger.

-The path of totality went through Christmas Islands, Indonesia, Papua New Guinea, and terminated in Vanuatu.
-Maximum eclipse occurred off the Indonesian island of Madura.
+The path of totality went through Christmas Island, Indonesia, Papua New Guinea, and terminated in Vanuatu.
+The maximum eclipse occurred off the Indonesian island of Madura.
 Major Indonesian cities witnessed totality, including Yogyakarta, Semarang, Surabaya, and Makassar, in addition to Port Moresby in Papua New Guinea.
+A partial eclipse was visible for parts of Madagascar, Southeast Asia, Australia, and western Oceania.

 Restrictions of observation

-To avoid blindness, then president of Indonesia Soeharto prohibited local people from observing the eclipse directly through then Information Minister Harmoko, only allowing foreigners to observe from faraway places.
+To avoid blindness, Indonesian dictator president Suharto prohibited local people from observing the eclipse directly through then Information Minister Harmoko, only allowing foreigners to observe from faraway places.
 Besides the requirements of closing and draping over all windows and airshafts, children were asked to hide themselves in cupboards and below desks as the eclipsing sun's rays were said to be more dangerous to children than to adults.
 They were allowed to watch a live broadcast of the eclipse occurring over Borobudur Temple in Magelang, Central Java, on state-owned TV channel TVRI.
 Because of the difference in restriction's intensity between regions, some locals did observe it.